 After ending its international isolation, travellers are beginning to rediscover Libya’s charms.

-A short flight away from Tripoli, across the Gulf of Sirt, lies the eastern region of Cyrenaica.
+A short flight away from Tripoli, across the Gulf of Sirte, lies the eastern region of Cyrenaica.
 Here the coastal plains merge into the Jebel Akhdar (the Green Mountains), creating an interesting and varied natural landscape which is dotted with archaeological sites.
-My favourite site was Cyrene, where I was shown round by Dr Fadil Ali Muhammed, who has been responsible for most of the excavations and restorations of the site over the past twenty or so years.
+My favourite site was Cyrene, where I was shown round by Dr Fadhil Ali Mohammed, who has been responsible for most of the excavations and restorations of the site over the past twenty or so years.

 There are ongoing digs at Cyrene, as well as at nearby Apollonia and Ptolemais and if you are lucky you may witness the unearthing of yet another mosaic, theatre or bath complex.

 The towns and villages in the mountains of Jebel Nafusa are predominantly populated by Berbers, who constructed multi-purpose dwellings known as qasrs.
 The qasrs were at once granaries, forts and homes for families and although they are no longer used as such, they remain relatively intact despite their precarious positioning on cliff edges and hilltops.
 The medina of Ghadames, located on the northern edge of the Sahara Desert, is a World Heritage Site where whitewashed alleyways hide vividly decorated and cool interiors.

 On the way back to Tripoli I broke the journey with a visit to the town of Gharyan, where the local population constructed underground dwellings to avoid the searing heat of a Libyan summer.
 All in all, a visit to Jebel Nafusa is a great lesson in traditional Libyan architecture and town planning.